awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-association.md

 `MaxConcurrency`  <a name="cfn-ssm-association-maxconcurrency"></a>
 The maximum number of targets allowed to run the association at the same time\.
 You can specify a number, for example 10, or a percentage of the target set, for example 10%\.
 The default value is 100%, which means all targets run the association at the same time\.
-If a new instance starts and attempts to run an association while Systems Manager is running `MaxConcurrency` associations, the association is allowed to run\.
-During the next association interval, the new instance will process its association within the limit specified for `MaxConcurrency`\.
+If a new managed node starts and attempts to run an association while Systems Manager is running `MaxConcurrency` associations, the association is allowed to run\.
+During the next association interval, the new managed node will process its association within the limit specified for `MaxConcurrency`\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`